Zamindar: Mughal era

-When Babur conquered North India, there were many autonomous and semiautonomous rulers who were known locally as Rai, Raja, Rana, Rao, Rawat, etc. while in the various Persian chronicles they were referred as zamindars and marzabans.
+When Babur conquered North India, there were many autonomous and semiautonomous rulers who were known locally as Rai, Raja, Rana, Rao, Rawat, etc., while in the various Persian chronicles, they were referred to as zamindars and marzabans.
 They were vassals who ruled, mostly hereditarily, over their respective territories.
 They commanded not only a considerable part of the economic resources of the empire but also military power.
 After the conquest of Hindustan, Babur informs us that one-sixth of its total revenues came from the territories of the chiefs.
 He writes: "The revenue of the countries now held by me (1528 A.D.) from Bhira to Bihar, is fifty-two crores as will be known in detail.
 Eight or nine crores of this are from the parganas of rais and the rajas who have submitted in the past (to the Sultans of Delhi), receive allowance and maintenance."

-According to Arif Qandhari, one of the contemporary historian of Akbar's reign, there were around two to three hundred rajas or rais and zamindars who ruled their territory from strong forts under the emperor's suzerainty.
-Each of these rajas and zamindars commanded an army of their own generally consisting of their clansmen and the total numbers of their troops as Abul Fazl tells us, stood at forty four lakhs comprising 384,558 cavalry, 4,277,057 infantry; 1863 elephants, 4260 guns and 4500 boats.
+According to Arif Qandhari, one of the contemporary historians of Akbar's reign, there were around two to three hundred rajas or rais and zamindars who ruled their territory from strong forts under the emperor's suzerainty.
+Each of these rajas and zamindars commanded an army of their own, generally consisting of their clansmen and the total numbers of their troops, as Abul Fazl tells us, stood at forty-four lakhs, comprising 384,558 cavalry, 4,277,057 infantry, 1863 elephants, 4260 guns and 4500 boats.

-During the Mughal Era there was no clear difference between the princely states and zamindari estates.
+During the Mughal Era, there was no clear difference between the princely states and zamindari estates.
 Even the ruling autonomous chiefs of princely states were called zamindars.

-Moreland was one of the first historian who draw our attention to the importance of zamindars in medieval India.
+Moreland was one of the first historians to draw our attention to the importance of zamindars in medieval India.
 He defines zamindars as "vassal chiefs".
-He points out that there were areas under direct control of Mughals where there were no zamindars and then there were territories of the vassal chiefs who had autonomy over their state, but were subjugated by the Mughals and paid a tribute/ nazarana to the Mughal Emperor.
-However Irfan Habib in his book Agrarian system of Mughal India, divided the zamindars into two categories : the autonomous chiefs who enjoyed "sovereign power" in their territories and the ordinary zamindars who exercised superior rights in land and collected land revenue and were mostly appointed by the Mughals.
-These people were known as the zamindars (intermediaries) and they collected revenue primarily from the Ryots (peasants) The zamindari system was more prevalent in the north of India because Mughal influence in the south was less apparent.
+He points out that there were areas under direct control of the Mughals where there were no zamindars and then there were territories of the vassal chiefs who had autonomy over their state, but were subjugated by the Mughals and paid a tribute/ nazarana to the Mughal Emperor.
+However, Irfan Habib in his book Agrarian System of Mughal India, divided the zamindars into two categories: the autonomous chiefs who enjoyed "sovereign power" in their territories and the ordinary zamindars who exercised superior rights in land and collected land revenue and were mostly appointed by the Mughals.
+These people were known as the zamindars (intermediaries), and they collected revenue primarily from the Ryots (peasants).
+The zamindari system was more prevalent in the north of India because Mughal influence in the south was less apparent.

 Historian S. Nurul Hasan divided the zamindars into three categories: (i) The Autonomous Rai/ Rajas or Chiefs, (ii) the intermediary zamindars and (iii) the primary zamindars.